Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

 And so we see that the invocation of $\upgamma_{\mathbb{N}_{r}}$ to spell 2646 leads to $\upgamma_{\mathbb{N}_{r}}$ being invoked to spell 1, followed by $\upgamma_{\mathbb{N}_{r}}$ being invoked to spell 3, followed by $\upgamma_{\mathbb{N}_{r}}$ being invoked to spell 0, followed by $\upgamma_{\mathbb{N}_{r}}$ being invoked to spell 2, with the spellings of 3 and 2 leading recursively to further invocations.

 \begin{definition} Let $S$ be a set, let $f$ be a unary function such that the domain of $f$ is $S$, and let $s \in S$.
-Then the \emph{recursion tree for the evaluation of} $f(s)$, also called the \emph{recursion tree of} $f(s)$, is a tree $T$ in which every node represents an invocation of $f$ to evaluate a member of $S$ such that the invocation arises from the evaluation of $f(s)$, with the root of $T$ representing the invocation $f(s)$, the children of a node having the same order as they occur in the invocation, and all invocations of $f$ arising from the evaluation of $f(s)$ appearing in $T$.
-A recursion tree consisting only of a root node is said to be \emph{trivial}. \end{definition}
+Then the \emph{recursion tree for the evaluation of} $f(s)$, also called the \emph{recursion tree of} $f(s)$, is a tree $T$ in which every node represents an invocation of $f$ to evaluate a member of $S$ such that the invocation arises from the evaluation of $f(s)$, with the root of $T$ representing the invocation $f(s)$, the children of a node having the same order as they occur in the invocation, and all invocations of $f$ arising from the evaluation of $f(s)$ appearing in $T$. \end{definition}

 \begin{definition} Let $f$ be a unary function such that the domain of $f$ is some set $S$, and let $T$ be the recursion tree for $f(s)$, where $s \in S$.
 Suppose there exist distinct nodes $A$ and $B$ in $T$ such that $A$ represents the invocation of $f$ to evaluate some $a \in S$ and $B$ represents the invocation of $f$ to evaluate some $b \in S$.
 If $B$ is a descendant of $A$, then we say $f(a)$ \emph{entails} $f(b)$.
 If $B$ is a child of $A$, we may also say $f(a)$ \emph{directly entails} $f(b)$. \end{definition} \begin{example} Referring to the recursion tree for the natural RPF spelling of 2646, we see that the spelling of 2646 entails the spelling of 0, since the spelling of 0 is a descendant of the spelling of 2646.
 Moreover, the spelling of 2646 \emph{directly} entails the spelling of 0, since one of the children of the spelling of 2646 is the spelling of 0.
 However, the spelling of 3 does not entail the spelling of 2, or vice versa; although both are nodes in the tree, neither is a descendant of the other. \end{example}